June-Spaceboots/CA_wxData_Download/README.md

 | ------------- |-------------|
 | `-h`, `--help` | Show help message and exit      |
 | `-o` `--output-directory`&nbsp;DIRECTORY   |Directory where the files will be downloaded.
 Default value is where the script get_canadian_weather_observations.py is located.      |
 | `-S` `--station-list`&nbsp;PATH|Use this local version located at PATH for the station list instead of the online version on the EC Climate web site.
+Using local file can save a lot of time.
 | `-l` `--lang` [en&#124;fr]| Language in which the data will be downloaded (en = English, fr = French).
 Default is English.
 |`-t`  `--dry-run`     |   Execute the program, but do not download the files    |
 |`-F` `--format`&nbsp;[csv&#124;xml]| Download the files in CSV or XML format.
 Default value is CSV.